wavyadri/JS-Projects/README.md

 04/29 Completed APIs > Tarot Reading.
       Used APIs https://github.com/ekelen/tarot-api
       Utilized for loops to condense code from 200+ lines to 57 lines of JavaScript.

+05/01 Welcome to May!
+I am choosing to begin a new vanilla js project using a new API to continue my practice with fetch and async..await.